 If your business generates potentially infectious medical waste, you are legally obligated to responsibly dispose of it.
 Correct disposal laws aim to protect human health, worker safety, and environmental purity.

 Hospitals, dentists, and laboratories generate medical waste, but many other businesses and organizations create potentially infectious waste and need to be aware of their legal obligations.

 Medical waste disposal laws are drafted and enforced by various regulatory agencies at both the federal and state levels.
 This article provides insight into some of the main federal medical waste laws and the penalties for not abiding by them.

 The US Department of Transportation, or DOT, derives their authority to regulate the transportation of hazardous waste from the Hazardous Materials Transportation Act (HMTA).
 Under this federal law, they develop regulations and standards for classifying, handling, and packaging hazardous materials.

-As of now, the HMTA places the most emphasis on correct packaging of hazardous materials.
+As of now, the HMTA places the most emphasis on the correct packaging of hazardous materials.
 To enforce compliance, the DOT performs random packaging inspections at freight terminals and transportation facilities.
 Failure to comply with HMTA standards results in civil or criminal penalties.

 Civil penalties can cost up to $75,000 for each day of the violation when an individual knowingly violates the HMTA.
 If the infractions result in serious injury or death the fine can be raised to $175,000.